moja-global/FLINT-UI/README.md

 - If you have a general question about a project or repository or moja global, [join moja global](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Join-moja-global.md) and
   - [submit a discussion](https://help.github.com/en/articles/about-team-discussions) to the project, repository or moja global [team](https://github.com/orgs/moja-global/teams)
   - [submit a message](https://get.slack.help/hc/en-us/categories/200111606#send-messages) to the relevant channel on [moja global's Slack workspace](mojaglobal.slack.com).
+- If you have other questions, please write to info@moja.global

 ## Contributors
 Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):